 I’ve missed planes because I was trying to save a few bucks by getting to JFK via the subway, only to find that the Airtrain connecting the subway to the airport was shut down.

 Taking a taxi from Manhattan to Brooklyn late at night can be faster and safer than taking the subway.
 As a single girl living in Brooklyn, I often factored the extra cost of a cab into my plans for late nights out at bars in Manhattan.

 Please note, it is impossible to get a cab when it is raining.
 Really, don’t even try.

 If you plan to take a taxi (or rideshare) with kids you’ll need a car seat.
-We love our Mifold Comfort Travel Car Seat- it folds up and weighs about 1 1/2 pounds.
-It meets all federal guidelines and is approved for kids 4 and up, and 40+ pounds.
+We love our Mifold Comfort Travel Car Seat, but it is no longer available.
+An alternative option is the SafeRiderVest, which is approved for kids ages 3 and up, and 40-60 pounds.

 Why are NYC Cabs Two Different Colors?

 New York City has two kinds of official taxicabs- Yellow Cabs and Green Apple Cabs.